woodnsec/IoT-Forensics/Bid IOT.md

 (i think we should also include a sentence or something about vulnerabilities that are out there as well ??)
+-maybe add something about giving a attacker's point of view/ attacker/pentester view of IoT forensics, could be a different approach we take?
+- ....

 ### Qualifications: